-In most cases, decision-makers are C+ people who approve the deal and the budget.
-Now let’s touch on two most non-obvious categories of the buying committee: influencers and blockers.
+In most cases, decision-makers are senior executives who approve the deal and the budget.

-Usually, it happens during the team meetings where influencers share their opinion regarding the product or vendor.
-This way, they can influence your deal either positively or negatively.
+Usually, it happens during team meetings where influencers share their opinion regarding the product or vendor.

 In this case, an external consultant was an influencer who influenced the deal positively.